pmerolla/fomoe/README.md

 0.35 (rec.)
 8.8     +8.2%
 ```

 > PPL measured on WikiText with 40 chunks (10K tokens), coldstart, warmup=512.
+Please note perplexity using CAR depends on the system setup and backfill rate achieved by the nvme.
+Making CAR deterministic across nvme speeds is wip.

 ### Three-tier cache